Forms API

 ## What this guide covers

-Manage Mailrith capture forms from external builders, migrations, and admin tools.
+Manage Mailrith capture forms from external form builders, migrations, and admin tools.

 ## Manage Forms

 Forms are Mailrith capture points that collect subscriber information.
-A form can be shown on a website, embedded in a flow, or managed as part of a migration from another email platform.
+You can show a form on a website, embed a form in a flow, or manage a form during a migration from another email platform.

-Use the public forms API when an external builder, migration script, agency tool, or internal admin system needs to manage Mailrith forms without asking a user to click through the app.
+Use the public forms API when an external builder, migration script, agency tool, or internal admin system needs to manage Mailrith forms without requiring a user to click through the app.

-Forms usually depend on subscriber fields, tags, and consent choices.
-Review those dependencies before creating or updating forms programmatically.
+Forms often depend on subscriber fields, tags, and consent choices.
+Review those dependencies before you create or update forms programmatically.

-1. List existing forms before creating a replacement, especially during migration work.
+1. List existing forms before you create a replacement, especially during migration work.

-2. Confirm required tags and custom fields already exist in the workspace.
+2. Confirm that the required tags and custom fields already exist in the workspace.

 3. Create or update the form using the public schema from [API Reference](https://mailrith.com/developers/api-reference.md).

-4. Return the saved form ID to your external system so it can keep a stable reference.
+4. Return the saved form ID to your external system so the system can store a stable reference.

-6. Do not delete an old form until the old website embed or signup link has been removed.
+6. Do not delete an old form until you have removed the old website embed or signup link.

-- List forms when an integration needs to inventory existing capture points.
+- List forms when an integration needs an inventory of existing capture points.

 - Create forms when another system owns form setup and needs to keep Mailrith in sync.

-- Update forms when the external source of truth changes copy, fields, tags, or enabled state.
+- Update forms when the external source of truth changes form copy, fields, tags, or enabled state.

-- Delete forms only when the capture point has intentionally been removed and no active website or workflow still depends on it.
+- Delete forms only after the capture point has intentionally been removed and no active website or workflow still depends on the form.

 ## Endpoint Overview